Hosiokaa/Latent-Space-Upscaling-Guide-/README.md

 # MISC
-Sweet spot for denoising setting would be around 0.5 to 0.7 for me anything lower than 0.5 may give you blurred image
+Sweet spot for denoising setting would be around 0.5 to 0.7 for me, Anything lower than 0.5 may give you blurred image